Pro Tips For Selecting the Best Outdoor Paint or Stain

 TIP: Choose your paint first, then read the label and buy the primer recommended by the manufacturer.
 Some paints perform best when used with the same brand of primer.

 In this category, we’re including any smooth or rough surface wood that’s fully exposed to the weather, like exterior railings, gazebos and arbors.
 The trade-offs between paints and stains are the same for fences as for decks (see “Decks,” below).
 Film-forming finishes like paint and solid stains last longer and have stronger colors, but will inevitably peel and require more effort to renew.
 Semi-transparent oil stains won’t last as long.
 However, if you apply them properly, they don’t form a film, so they won’t peel and they’re easier to recoat when they weather and fade.
+Make sure you know these paint pre trick before you star your next paint job.

 Acrylic latex resists the corrosive effects of sunlight better than oil-based paint.
 It lasts longer too.
 The labels on latex paints can be confusing.
 Top grades will say 100 percent acrylic latex to distinguish them from other types like acrylic latex or vinyl acrylic latex, which usually cost less and don’t perform as well.